Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 - Version 4: 圈圈叉叉 – 1 large grid

-I recommend the 4 grid versions if you want to conserve paper.
+I recommend the 4 grid versions if you want to save paper.

 The single large grid versions are recommended for young learners who may benefit from seeing large details of each character.

-You can even laminate the large grid (eg, we have this laminator) or put it in a dry erase pocket sleeve (such as this one).
+You can even laminate the large grid or put it in a dry-erase pocket sleeve.

-Lastly, I wanted to share our scribble rocks vs rainbow rocks tic-tac-toe!
-While my daughter and I made the rainbow rocks, my son joyfully scribbled on his rocks!
+Lastly, I wanted to share our scribble rocks vs. rainbow rocks tic-tac-toe!
+While my daughter and I made the rainbow rocks, my son joyfully scribbled on his.

 Inspired by his scribbles, we ended up making more with him!
-We drew with Posca paint pens (available here) and sealed the rocks with Modge Podge (available here).
+We drew with Posca paint pens and sealed the rocks with Modge Podge.

 If you try Chinese or Korean Tic-Tac-Toe, please let us know!